+Chatfield offers distance education through fully online courses and hybrid courses.
+The College uses Canvas as its learning management system (LMS) to offer distance education.
 The outcomes and expectations of distance education are no different than traditional education, in that the classes are equally rigorous, and you are earning college credit.
-However, to be a successful online/hybrid student you should be self-motivated and have good time management skills.
-Answer the following questions before deciding if distance learning is right for you:
+However, to be a successful distance student you should be self-motivated and have good time management skills.
+The following are essential when determining if distance learning is right for you:

-- Do I have a reliable Internet connection and access to a desktop/laptop computer to use? - O Distance education courses rely heavily on being able to connect to your online classroom through the Internet.
-In some cases, you may be able to do much or all of your work on a mobile device; however, some courses may require you to have regular access to a laptop or desktop computer. - Do I have the computer skills needed to take a distance education course? - o Basic computer skills such as sending email messages, attaching files, and being able to zip files into folders are skills you will need for distance education. - Am I prepared for the time commitment? - O If you are taking online courses, you need to be prepared to login to your classes three or four times a week and spend up to 10 hours working on course assignments per class per week.
-You will need to have good time management skills to complete your work on time because your assignments will have due dates.
-You will need to be able to block time out of your schedule to meet with a Proctor to take exams for your online classes.
+- Do I have consistent and reliable access to the Internet and a desktop/laptop computer? - Distance education courses rely heavily on being able to connect to your online classroom through the Internet.
+In some cases, you may be able to do much or all your work on a mobile device; however, some courses may require you to have regular access to a laptop or desktop computer. - Do I have the computer skills needed to take a distance education course? - Sending email messages, connecting to WIFI or internet, troubleshooting basic computer or internet connection errors, managing and delivering e-documents, and utilizing application software, such as Microsoft Word or Google Docs, are examples of essential computer skills you will need to be successful when undertaking distance education. - Am I prepared for the time commitment? - o If you are taking online courses, you need to be prepared to login to your classes three to five times a week and work 10-15 hours on course assignments per class per week.
+You will need to be able to block time out of your schedule to meet with a proctor to take exams for your online classes.

-The following comparison may be helpful in determining how face-to-face courses share some features with distance courses, and how they are different
+The following comparison may be helpful in determining how face-to-face courses share some features with distance courses, and how they are different.

 Classroom Distance Learning Environment The face-to-face classroom can be (but not always is the case) a passive learning environment.
-In a traditional lecture style class, information is sometimes fed to the student and then passed back to the instructor through written The Distance classroom is typically a more active learning environment.
-Students must work to acquire information.
-Through interaction and participation, students take an active role in course material and delivery.
-In an asynchronous online proctored assessments.
+In a traditional lecture style class, information is transmitted to the student and then passed back to the instructor through written proctored assessments.
 The environment is also physical.
-Both student and course, there is a challenge in not being

-Classroom Distance instructor have the ability to see, hear and pick up on physical cues and body language. able to "see" the instructor or fellow students in real-time exchanges.
+Both student and instructor can observe physical cues and body language.
 Reading Requirements Students typically have regular reading assignments from the textbook and other resources provided or referred to by the instructor to supplement material covered in the face-to-face classroom.
 As in face-to-face courses, there is typically a textbook from which there are assigned readings as well as supplemental resources provided by the instructor.
-A Distance course, however, also can require additional extensive reading not necessarily included in the face-to-face course.
+A distance course, however, also can require additional extensive reading not necessarily included in the face-to-face course.
 Lecture documents, discussion postings, student-to-student and student-to-instructor interactions, course announcements and assignments must all be accomplished in writing and acquired by the student through reading.
 Course Pace Class meetings occur at a specific time in a specific location according to a set schedule.
 When in class, the instructor typically sets the pace.
-It is up to the student to set their own pace for much of the work that needs to be completed in a Distance course.
+It is up to the student to set their own pace for much of the work that needs to be completed in a distance course.
 While there are deadlines and due dates that must be met, students typically have quite a bit of flexibility in determining where and at what time of day they participate.
-Discussions Discussion takes place in a physical classroom.
-The instructor often leads and controls the focus of the discussion to reach a conclusion in a limited amount of time.
-Since time is limited, responses typically must be formulated quickly.
-There could also be some intimidation of speaking live in a classroom setting, but there is also the benefit of visual cues of fellow students and the instructor.
-Students have more of an opportunity to develop well thought out, researched discussion responses.
-The students often carry the bulk of the discussion interaction with the instructor acting as a facilitator only interjecting when necessary.
-The online discussion evolves over a period of time longer than that of the face-to-face classroom (often during one week) which allows all students in the course to contribute and reach conclusions together.
-Exams and Quizzes Exams and Quizzes are typically delivered in the face-to-face classroom during regularly scheduled class time.
-Students are usually monitored during the exam period which is limited to Exams and Quizzes are given at Distance (unless other arrangements have been made).
-A proctoring service is often used while the student completes the exam or quiz, and they need to verify their identity with login, photo, and the length of the meeting period.
-Review of the assessment typically takes place during a class meeting.